automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ## Error handling thiserror and anyhow

-The rule number one is never use `.unwrap()` in your real Rust code.
+Rule number one is never to use `.unwrap()` in your real Rust code.
 It is a sign, you are not Error handling properly.
-Maybe `unwrap()` can be fine for some fast learning examples, but for any real-life Rust code you must use some `Error handling`.
+Maybe `unwrap()` can be fine for some fast learning examples, but for any real-life Rust code, you must use some `Error handling`.
 There are many different ways to do that in Rust.
 I choose the pair of libraries `thiserror` and `anyhow`.
 The first is made for libraries, the second is made for bin-executables.
 The library needs an Enum with all the possible errors that this library can return.
-With `#[derive(Error)]` this enum get everything needed to be a true Rust error struct.
+With `#[derive(Error)]` this enum gets everything needed to be a true Rust error struct.
 Every error can have a formatting string and a struct of data.
 The bin-executable does not want to be involved in every possible error separately.
 It needs an umbrella for all possible errors with `anyhow::Result`.
 Inside the code, mostly propagate the errors with the `?` Operator after the `Result` value instead of unwrap() or the match expression.
 In the tests we don't want to work with Error handling.
 There, instead of `.unwrap()`, use the similar function `.expect(&str)` that has an additional description string.